tempertemper/www.tempertemper.net/src/site/terms.md

 To give you a very rough idea of my prices:

-- Start to finish website projects can usually be costed as a project, which usually comes in at between £6,000+VAT to £12,000+VAT
+- Start to finish small website projects are usually costed as a project, which usually comes in at between £6,000+VAT to £12,000+VAT
 - For consultation/freelance projects, my day rate starts at £550+VAT

+I do not work on an hourly basis.

 ### Ongoing maintenance

-Many projects, especially website design and build, require some ongoing maintenance.
+As mentioned, many projects require some ongoing maintenance.
 This covers things like:

 - Keeping the codebase current, removing or refining older code that may be deprecated
 - Keeping up with browser advances
 - Keeping up to date with the latest search engine requirements

+### Ongoing retainers

+As well as maintaining your website, I often work with clients on a regular basis to chip away at their to-do list.
+I usually set up a [Trello](https://trello.com) board, or something similar, where we can add ideas, discuss them, then carry out work steadily each month.

 ### Expenses

 I'll sometimes have some expenses for your project, such as travel costs, hotel costs (if early starts or late nights are needed), subsistence costs if away from home, and any project-specific equipment or software.

-These expenses can either be included in your estimate so you’ll know in advance, or taken care of in my day rate, if keeping things simple is better for you.
+These expenses are usually included in the project price, but if you prefer these to be explicit, they can be itemised on your estimate and invoice.

 Licensing costs that you may incur, for example [web-fonts](/blog/webfonts) and stock image licenses, will be paid by you directly.